XoopsDocs/xoopscare/en/book/9credits.md

 ![](../assets/about.png)

-The module was created by Hervet houzard from XOOPS France
+The module was created by Herve Houzard from XOOPS France

 The tutorial was written by Michael Beck, with some content coming from Mark Boyden